FelipenerySilva/Wine-classifier-project/README.md

 through the data leaving out one observation at a time.
 Compared my predictions to actual classes for vintage using a confusion matrix and calculated classification error and accuracy.

-This project was part of the Predictive Analytics course from the University of Newcastle (Uon) Master of Data Science Degree.
+This project was part of my Predictive Analytics course from the University of Newcastle (Uon) Master's of Data Science Degree.

 I have used R Studio to prepare a final R Markdown document.